microshare/microshare.github.io/docs/2/technical/quick-start/advanced-dev-roadmap.md

 ##### What else can a developer do?

-Once you have completed the [Novice Developer's Roadmap](/docs/2/technical/quick-start/basic-dev-roadmap/), the advanced developer is prepared to use the materials under the "Microshare Platform Advanced" section and follow the folowing steps:
+Once you have completed the [Novice Developer's Roadmap](/docs/2/technical/quick-start/basic-dev-roadmap/), the advanced developer is prepared to use the materials under the "Microshare Platform Advanced" section and follow the following steps:

 #### 1. Creating Robots